A community asset transfer (CAT) is when we lease our land, buildings or structures (known as ‘assets’) to an independent group.

 Pavilions

-We’re working on agreeing the heads of terms, licenses and leases for:
+We’re working on agreeing the heads of terms, long term hire agreements and leases for:

 - Alpha Road